CharisShimillas/Transformer-based-MTS-Localization/README.md

 # Transformer-based MTS Anomaly Localization
+With the growing complexity of Cyber-Physical
+Systems (CPS) and the integration of Internet of Things (IoT), the use of sensors for online monitoring generates large volume of multivariate time series (MTS) data.
+Consequently, the need for robust anomaly diagnosis in MTS is paramount to maintaining system reliability and safety.
+While significant advancements have been made in anomaly detection, localization remains a largely underexplored area, though crucial for intelligent decisionmaking.
+This paper introduces a novel transformer-based model for unsupervised anomaly diagnosis in MTS, with a focus on improving localization performance, through an in-depth analysis of the self-attention mechanism’s learning behavior under both normal and anomalous conditions.
+We formulate the anomaly localization problem as a three-stage process: time-step, window, and segment-based.
+This leads to the development of the SpaceTime Anomaly Score (STAS), a new metric inspired by the connection between transformer latent representations and spacetime statistical models.
+STAS is designed to capture individual anomaly behaviors and inter-series dependencies, delivering enhanced localization performance.
+Additionally, the Statistical Feature Anomaly Score (SFAS) complements STAS by analyzing statistical features around anomalies, with their combination helping to reduce false alarms.
+Experiments on real world and synthetic datasets illustrate the model’s superiority over state-ofthe-art methods in both detection and localization tasks.
 ## Paper
 This is the code for the paper: Transformer-based Multivariate Time Series  Anomaly Localization.